gagneurlab/drop/docs/source/installation.rst

     mamba create -n drop_env -c conda-forge -c bioconda drop --override-channels

-In the case of mamba/conda troubles we recommend using the fixed ``DROP_<version>.yaml`` installation file we make available on our `public server. <https://www.cmm.in.tum.de/public/paper/drop_analysis/>`_ Install the current version and use the full path in the following command to install the conda environment ``drop_env``
+In the case of installation troubles, we recommend using the fixed ``DROP_<version>.yaml`` installation file available on our `public server. <https://www.cmm.in.tum.de/public/paper/drop_analysis/>`_
+Install the latest version and use the full path in the following command to install the conda environment ``drop_env``

 .. code-block:: bash